Hospitality Award · Public Holidays · MA000009 Clauses 29 & 35

 Does a casual hospitality employee get a paid public holiday?

-A public holiday roster mistake in a pub or hotel costs more than in a cafe — the rates are higher and the volumes are bigger.
+A public holiday roster mistake compounds quickly — one wrong rate across a 15-person roster across 7 national public holidays adds up fast.
 Confirm your rates, your requests, and your substitute arrangements before the long weekend.

 Get Public Holiday Pay Right — Ask Fitz